Featured snippets play a vital role in improving our SEO and CTR on SERPs.

 The start ratings are shown along with the name of the reviewer.
 However, this isn’t limited to reviews, places, recipes, bio etc are also served as structured data.

-This is made possible by adding latest schema markup data into our posts which helps google to understand what we want to show the users.
+This is made possible by adding latest schema markup data into our posts which helps Google to understand what we want to show the users.

-For adding this markup into your post is an easy task if you are using WordPress, it might happen sometimes that google won’t show any ratings under your posts.
+For adding this markup into your post is an easy task if you are using WordPress, it might happen sometimes that Google won’t show any ratings under your posts.

-Below mentioned are few reasons that may affect and deprive you of getting any structured data in your SERPs snippets.
+Below mentioned are a few reasons that may affect and deprive you of getting any structured data in your SERPs snippets.

 #1 You are using the wrong plugin.